jundalisay/spblist/content/en/research/euler/mechanica2/chapter-03e.md

 2
 2 p2
 Thus it is apparent that v vanishes if we put p = 1.

 Corollary 5.

 684. The radius of osculation at some point M is equal to 2 ds 3 = ds dy . dxddy dxdds
 Whereby on account of ds = pdx the radius of osculation becomes :
-Therefore at the point A, where p = 1, the radius of osculation r = 0.EULER'S MECHANICA VOL. 2.
+Therefore at the point A, where p = 1, the radius of osculation r = 0.
-Chapter 3e.
-page 529
-Translated and annotated by Ian Bruce.

 Corollary 6.

 685. Let B be the point of the brachistochrone, at which the tangent is horizontal; then there dy =∝ and thus p =∝ .
 Therefore the point B is found on putting p =∝ .
 Hence at gP this point v = 2 and the radius of osculation r = P.

 Example 1.

 686. We can put the resistance to be vanishing, thus so that the motion becomes that in a vacuum; then k =∝ and thus the equation is obtained : dsds3 − 3dds 2 = 0 .